dev-Aarish/AgroDex/README.md

 > 💡 We warmly welcome contributors from all the above programs.
 Please check open issues and follow the contribution guidelines before submitting a PR.
+P.S: **Remember that you should be atleast knowing the basic of web3 blockchain using Hedera.
+If you're not an expert or understand this project, please do not open the issue / PR unless you know it.**
 >
 ## About The Project